Azathothas/Stars/README.md

 - [Inlyne-Project/inlyne](https://github.com/Inlyne-Project/inlyne) – Introducing Inlyne, a GPU powered yet browserless tool to help you quickly view markdown files in the blink of an eye.
 - [JakWai01/lurk](https://github.com/JakWai01/lurk) – A pretty (simple) alternative to strace
 - [Jake-Shadle/xwin](https://github.com/Jake-Shadle/xwin) – A utility for downloading and packaging the Microsoft CRT & Windows SDK headers and libraries needed for compiling and linking programs targeting Windows.
+- [JakeWharton/uniqtoo](https://github.com/JakeWharton/uniqtoo) – A version of `sort | uniq -c` with output that updates in real-time as each line is parsed
 - [KSXGitHub/parallel-disk-usage](https://github.com/KSXGitHub/parallel-disk-usage) – Highly parallelized, blazing fast directory tree analyzer
 - [Keats/tera](https://github.com/Keats/tera) – A template engine for Rust based on Jinja2/Django
 - [Kixunil/debcrafter](https://github.com/Kixunil/debcrafter) – Crafts complex debian packages from *very rich* specification files